 Personally this was a massive DIY challenge for me as a few years ago I wouldn’t have even considered undertaking such a task.
 I’m glad I took it on however as the system is working flawlessly and I’ve got a really great sense of achievement pushing myself to try something advanced like this and get it right!

-Buy today on Amazon
+Buy the Nest thermostat today on Amazon

 If you’ve read this post during your research to buy a Nest unit, stop hesitating and start buying!
 It’s an amazing piece of kit that you won’t regret installing in your house.
 Pick up the 2 components on Amazon here: